Builder Pattern

 Ragu

-Thanks for this, I had always wondered what the difference between Abstract Factory and Builder was.
+Thanks for this, I had always wondered what the difference between Abstract Factory pattern and Builder pattern was.

-Good post.
+Good post on this design pattern.
 Note that returning ‘this’ from each setXXX() method on the builder allows for the user to string the building process together in a very fluent IDE-friendly style.
 Eg:

 House h = new HouseBuilder()